 MOD ACP/24A19A11/2#50134

-4.2.16 If no comments have been received on the expiry of the periods specified in § 4.2.14, or if agreement has been reached with the administrations which have made comments and with which agreement is necessary, the administration proposing the modification may continue with the appropriate procedure in Article 5, and shall so inform the Bureau, indicating the final characteristics of the frequency assignment together with the names of the administrations with which agreement has been reached.
+4.2.16XX1 If no comments have been received on the expiry of the periods specified in § 4.2.14, or if agreement has been reached with the administrations which have made comments and with which agreement is necessary, the administration proposing the modification may continue with the appropriate procedure in Article 5, and shall so inform the Bureau, indicating the final characteristics of the frequency assignment together with the names of the administrations with which agreement has been reached.
+(WRC-19)

 Reasons: To add one more examination under § 4.2.16 of RR Appendix 30 such that should any remaining affected networks whose assignments have been entered in the List or Plan before the submission under § 4.2.16, the Bureau shall further examine if the remaining corresponding assignments in the List or Plan are still considered as being affected.